 Some web browsers have a built-in PDF viewer that allows you to quickly view PDF documents without leaving your browser.
 Unfortunately, features like this are not compatible with protected PDF eBooks and may prevent you from viewing them.
 If you would like to download or open a PDF protected eBook, you’ll need to disable your browser’s built-in PDF viewer and open your eBook in Adobe Reader.
-For assistance with Adobe Reader, refer to our articles on Installing Adobe Reader on a PC and Installing Adobe Reader on a Mac.
+For assistance with Adobe Reader, refer to our article on Adobe Reader Installation and Setup.
+If you have recently installed Adobe Reader, we recommend restarting your computer before beginning the troubleshooting steps below.

 Here are some instructions on how to disable the PDF viewers in Google Chrome, Microsoft Edge, and Mozilla Firefox!